Dansby Swanson Preview, Player Props: Cubs vs. Reds

 - The pitching staff for the Reds has a collective 8.6 K/9, which ranks 19th in the league.

-- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.69).
+- The Reds have a 4.66 team ERA that ranks 23rd across all league pitching staffs.

-- Reds pitchers combine to allow 188 total home runs at a clip of 1.4 per game (third-most in baseball).
+- The Reds give up the third-most home runs in baseball (189 total, 1.4 per game).

+- Spiers will take the mound to start for the Reds, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.